Lecrapouille/gdcef/addons/gdcef/doc/installation.md

 - to extract CEF artifacts (*.so *.pak ...) into `build` folder (at the root of this repo).

-### Compilation of the native module for Godot 3.4
+### Compilation of the native module for Godot 3.4 and under

 This module has not been tested with a Godot version lower than 3.4.
 For Godot 3.4: